Amulya-coder/Amulya-coder/README.md

 - 🎓  I'm an Open Source Enthusiast, Full Stack Web Developer and a Techie.
 - 💻  I'm an experienced developer skilled in C++, HTML, CSS, Full Stack Development, Javascript and its frameworks.
 - 🌱  Currently developing portfolio projects.
-- ✍️  I love to Code, Analyze and Build process for solving any real life problem, also enjoy learning new domain technologies.
+- ✍️  I love to Code, Analyze and Build solutions for solving real life problems, also enjoy learning new domain technologies.
 - 😄  Pronouns: He/Him/His.

 ### 🌱 What do I do and What have I done?